AlexandrosPanag/My_C_Sharp_Projects/README.md

 This meterial is based upon the course "Foundational C# with Microsoft" offered by freeCodeCamp & Microsoft.

+I highly encourage you to check out the original material which has in-depth and easy-to-learn documentation by freeCodeCamp and Microsoft, which can be found on the following link: https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft/

 Compiler/Environment/IDE(S) used:

 | Compiler/IDE | Link |